computershy/Air-Quality/README.md

 With this data, we can identify which sectors faced the greatest challenges, track how layoff trends evolved year-over-year, and understand regional differences in workforce reductions.

-Initial data cleaning was performed to:
+Data cleaning was done to:

 - Remove duplicate layoff records
 - Standardize company names and industry categories